Our Board

 Our Staff

 Co-Founder & Executive DirectorDavid (pronounced Dah-veed) co-founded Speak for the Trees in 2018.
-Trained as a science educator, his work has focused on ways to increase understanding of the connections between science, culture, and history and to empower people to be change agents.
-He holds a PhD in Curriculum & Instruction from the University of Wisconsin-Madison, is a Senior Fellow at the Environmental Leadership Program, and is co-chair of the Urban Ecology Collaborative.
-When he's not tending to trees, his 2 children, or his 1 mini Australian Shepherd, you can reach him at [email protected].
+Since a young child, he has always been fascinated with nature, trees, and leaves.
+After a brief stint thinking about science and philosophy in college, he turned to teaching high-school science.
+In the classroom, he focused on ways to increase students' understanding of the connections between science, culture, and history as a way to empower them to be change agents and active participants in the politics of science.
+He is a Senior Fellow at the Environmental Leadership Program, a graduate of the Green Communities Leadership Institute, and just completed his term as co-chair of the Urban Ecology Collaborative.
+You can reach him at [email protected].

 Jerel Ferguson (he/him)